-The Regional Parks and Trails System Vision, Mission, Values, and Objectives are intended to nest within and complement the Regional Vision, Values, and Goals articulated at the beginning of the regional development guide and this document.
-The system is grounded in a unique partnership between the ten regional park implementing agencies and the Met Council.
+The Regional Parks and Trails System vision, mission, values, and objectives are intended to nest within and complement the regional vision, values, and goals articulated in Imagine 2050, the regional development guide.
+The system is grounded in a unique partnership between the 10 regional park implementing agencies and the Met Council.